-The Partnership Board is a meeting of people and organisations who are involved in supporting children and young people with SEND.
-The Board will make sure that organisations work together to make this plan happen.
+The Partnership Board is a meeting of people and organisations who support children and young people with SEND.

+The Board helps organisations to work together to make this plan happen.
 Children, young people and families are represented and involved.

 Clinical Commissioning Group (CCG)